How to Access Relief Package That Includes $349 Billion in Loans for Small Businesses

 Where can you find additional information?

 Contact lenders for additional information, or reach out to the Small Business Administration at SBA.gov.
-Also, Streetshares, a digital finance company, has a good FAQs page that answers many questions regarding the CARES Act Paycheck Protection Program.

 This information contained herein does not constitute medical, financial, legal, or other professional advice and is meant to be used solely for informational purposes.
 It does not take into account your specific circumstances and should be not acted on without full understanding of your current situation, future goals and/or objectives by a qualified professional.
 Mindbody assumes no liability for actions taken in reliance upon the information contained herein.